Odden69/memory-game/README.md

 ### Further Testing
 The game was tested throughout the development process and a number of bugs were found and resolved.
 A couple of examples:
-- Different phenomenon occurd before I managed to get the eventlisteners right and the cards to turn and turn back as they were supposed to.
+- Different phenomenon occurred before I managed to get the event listeners right and the cards to turn and turn back as they were supposed to.
 - The game broke if the player pushed the quit game button before the cards had turned back.
-This was solved with an if statement checking that the card divs id has a valid value.
+This was solved with an if statement checking that the card divs id have a valid value.

 ### Known Bugs
 No know bugs remain.